Anth0nYM/Anth0nYM/README.md

 ### Hi there I'm Anthony👋
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently learning Python/Django
 -  ✴️ I want to be a backend developer
 -  🐧❤️ Penguin lover
 - ⚡ Fun fact: Machines can learn